decisioncoin/decisioncoin.github.io/commercialization.md

 3) The market steadily gets smarter

 Ideas:
--Each problem category accumulates a bounty based on its usage, payable to the -Sponsors place bids based on the economic value of improvements, not just model execution.
+-Each problem category accumulates a bounty based on its usage.
+This is presumably a fee integrated into pricing model.
+-Sponsors place bids based on the economic value of improvements, not just model execution.
 -One potential problem with second price auction is lack of scarcity.
 Maybe -Fees are reduced if you provide feedback (additional training & test data)

+## How we make money

+Take a fee (10%?) oon each transaction
+-Need to understand market norms.